Sterling Hayden: Early Hollywood years

 In 1938, Hayden's photo was taken during the annual Gloucester, Massachusetts, Fishermen's Race.
 It went on the cover of a magazine prompting Paramount Pictures to call and offer a screen test.
 Hayden did a test in New York with Jeanne Cagney, James Cagney's sister.
-Hayden:
+Hayden later said:

 I was completely lost, ignorant, nervous.
 But the next thing I knew, Paramount made me a seven-year contract beginning at $250 a week, which was astronomical.
 I got my lovely old mother and bought a car, and we drove to California...
 I was so lost then I didn't think to analyze it.
 I said, 'This is nuts, but, damned, it's pleasant.'
 I had only one plan in mind: to get $5,000.
 I knew where there was a schooner, and then I'd haul ass.
 Hayden went to Paramount in May 1940.

-Paramount dubbed the 6 ft 5 in actor "The Most Beautiful Man in the Movies" and "The Beautiful Blond Viking God".
+The studio dubbed the 6 ft 5 in actor "The Most Beautiful Man in the Movies" and "The Beautiful Blond Viking God".

 His first film, Virginia (1941), directed by Edward H. Griffith, starred Madeleine Carroll whom he married.
 He, Griffith and Carroll were reunited in Bahama Passage (1941).

-In December 1941, it was reported that he had quit Hollywood saying "I'm no actor!
+By December 1941, it was reported that Hayden had quit the movie business and declared, "I'm no actor!
 I'm a sailor."

 War service

-After two film roles, he left Hollywood to fight in World War II.
+After his two Paramount film roles, Hayden left Hollywood to fight in World War II.
 He enlisted in the Army and was sent to Scotland for training, but broke his ankle and was discharged.

-He returned to the US and tried to buy a half-interest in a schooner but could not raise the money.
-He joined the United States Marine Corps as a private, under the name John Hamilton, an alias he never used otherwise.
-While at Parris Island, he was recommended for Officer Candidate School (OCS).
+Once he recovered from his injury, he chose to re-enlist in the Marine Corps.
+He was reportedly worried that his fellow Marines would not take him seriously because of his Hollywood fame, and so he adopted the pseudonym "John Hamilton", which he would carry throughout his war service.
+In June 1943, he had his name legally changed to John Hamilton.

-After graduation from OCS, he was commissioned a second lieutenant and was transferred to service as an undercover agent with William J. "Wild Bill" Donovan's Office of the Coordinator of Information.
-He remained there after it became the Office of Strategic Services (OSS).
+After selection to and graduation from Marine Corps Officer Candidate School (OCS), Hamilton was commissioned a second lieutenant in the Marine Corps Reserve and was transferred for duty as an undercover agent with William J. "Wild Bill" Donovan's Office of the Coordinator of Information.
+Hamilton remained there after it became the Office of Strategic Services (OSS).

-As OSS agent John Hamilton, his World War II service included motorboating with supplies from Italy to Yugoslav partisans and parachuting into fascist Croatia.
-Hayden, who also participated in the Naples–Foggia campaign and established air crew rescue teams in enemy-occupied territory, became a first lieutenant on September 13, 1944, and a captain on February 14, 1945.

 He received the Silver Star for gallantry in action in the Balkans and Mediterranean (according to his citation, "Lt.
 Hamilton displayed great courage in making hazardous sea voyages in enemy-infested waters and reconnaissance through enemy-held areas"), a Bronze Arrowhead device for parachuting behind enemy lines, and a commendation from Yugoslavia's Josip Broz Tito.
 He left active duty on December 24, 1945.
 Tito awarded him the Order of Merit.